Test in production without watermarks.

 Framework Selection

 Get the IronXL library, which is required for the following solution.
-To do this, enter the following code into the NuGet Package Manager Console:
+To do this, enter the following command into the NuGet Package Manager Console:

 Install-Package IronXL.Excel